yinjjiew/yinjjiew/_projects/dllmrl.md

 This is a simple demonstration experiment comparing different SFT methods for DLMs.
 Fully random masking is the commonly used SFT approach for full-attention DLMs.
 However, it overlooks the inherent logical structure of language, especially in reasoning tasks.
 Semi-AR SFT is the typical training method for block diffusion models: it applies random masks within each block while preserving block-wise causality.
 But applying Semi-AR training to full-attention models is slow because it requires slicing the data.
 We also explore trace-wise SFT, where a DLM collects its own confidence-driven trajectories and uses them for self-SFT.
 We find that, under comparable training time, fully random < Semi-AR < trace-wise.

-{% include figure.html path="assets/img/demonexp.png" title="" class="img-fluid rounded z-depth-1 w-75" %}
+{% include figure.html path="assets/img/demonexp.png" title="" class="img-fluid rounded z-depth-1 w-75 mx-auto d-block" %}

 ##### TraceRL